 Jennifer has a broad legal background, having practiced both corporate and regulatory law before being called to the Bar.
 That breadth is reflected in her practice, which spans public and commercial law.
 Jennifer is a member of the Attorney General’s B Panel of Junior Counsel to the Crown.
 Jennifer has an active public law practice; she frequently represents central and local government and is experienced in education, immigration, prisons, information rights, local government law and regulatory law.
-Most recently, she was instructed in a seven-week trial in the Chancery Division, on behalf of a local authority, in a fraudulent conspiracy claim involving a maintained school.
+She was instructed in a seven-week trial in the Chancery Division, on behalf of a local authority, in a fraudulent conspiracy claim involving a maintained school.
 Jennifer also handles, often for local and central government, employment matters.
-She is instructed by HMRC in VAT and customs and excise cases before the First-tier Tribunal (Tax) and the Upper Tribunal (Tax and Chancery Chamber).

 Jennifer’s public law practice focuses on judicial review.
 She has particular experience in the areas of immigration, education, local government and prisons.
 She also has, given her background, a keen interest in commercial judicial reviews.
 Current and recent cases include: